weberBen/overlayRootFilesystem/README.md

 The system has been tested for a debian distribution (above 2.6).
 It contains graphical compenents that might not work for other linux architecture.

+Mounting overlay on the filesystem does not entirely protect application in userspace to write onto the storage device.
+The actual partition mounted on overlay cannot be remounted but other partition can be mounted.
+For example, the command `update initramfs -u` will edit the kernel image (so alter the boot process) even if you are running overlay because that command will save the new kernel image in the boot partition, `/dev/sda1` for example.
+To make sure that absolutly no write is really made you have to create a dedicated session with low rights level (for example a guest session).

 # Overview <a name="overview"/>

 The system acts on three process :